tabrasel/Labyrinth/README.md

 # Labyrinth

-Help guide Theseus to safety as he explores the Labyrinth!
+Protect Theseus on his quest through the Minotaur's labyrinth!